Australia is shaping up to be the villain of COP26 climate talks

 "There's a general hesitancy in Australia to commit to ambitious climate targets, and that's quite embarrassing for that country because they suffer already from climate change."

-Australia experienced devastating wildfires in 2019-20, an event that scientists said was made more likely by human-induced climate change.
+Australia experienced devastating wildfires in 2019-20, events that scientists said were made more likely by human-induced climate change.

 The recent UN state-of-the science climate report found that Australia is already experiencing more heat extremes and higher sea level rises than the global average because of climate change.
 Heat, sea level rise and drought are all projected to increase in Australia the more the Earth warms.